Human rights in Finland: Gender equality at work

+In 1945, following World War II, legislation was made for women's salary to be 80% of men in equal jobs in Finland; this was repealed in 1962, although wage gaps have persisted.
+In 2018, women earned on average 16% less than men.

 Children's rights

 Finland has ratified the Convention on the Rights of the Child (CRC).
 Having children work or beg is forbidden as is any misuse of children.
 Furthermore, it is illegal to hit a child under unreasonable conditions.

 The number and backgrounds of teen prostitutes in Finland is not recorded.
 Buying or attempting to buy sex from a minor is a crime in Finland.
 Legal responsibility for the deed always lies with the buyer.

 Indigenous rights

 In February 2013, Finland had not signed the international Declaration on the Rights of Indigenous Peoples nor the Indigenous and Tribal Peoples Convention, 1989 (ILO-convention 169).
 In March 2014, Finland had not ratified the ILO-convention 169.
 Sauli Niinistö, the President of Finland, called the treaty irrelevant.
 However, the Sami people of Finland's north and Lapland have had no special rights, for example, in land rights for reindeer herding.
 In October 2011, the UN Human Rights Committee called for the cessation of the killing of reindeer in Nellim, Inari.
 Reindeer owners and the Metsähallitus (Department of Forestry) were in dispute over this matter.
 In 2019, the Human Rights Committee of the United Nations, found Finland to have violated Sámi political rights, as the Supreme Court of Finland had from 2011 and onwards, began using non-objective criteria when determining allowance of membership in the electoral rolls to the Sámi parliament.